mainkoon81/Study-Autonomous-Car-Prep-01/README.md

  - [Takeaway]: The beauty of Kalman filters is that they **combine** somewhat inaccurate **sensor measurements** with somewhat inaccurate **predictions of motion** to get a filtered location estimate that is better than any estimates that come from only sensor readings or only knowledge about movement.

 ## 2. STATE

- - In order to actually make a Kalman Filter in a 2d or 3d world (or "state space" in the language of robotics), we will first need to learn more about what exactly we mean when we use this word "state".
+When you localize a car, you’re interested in only the car’s **position** and it’s **movement**.
+This is often called the **state** of the car.
+The **state of any system** is a **set of values** that we care about.
+In order to actually make a Kalman Filter in a 2d or 3d world (or "state space" in the language of robotics), we will first need to learn more about what exactly we mean when we use this word "state".
+In our case, the state of the car includes the car’s current position, x, and its velocity, v. (how about time????)  `state = [position(x), velocity(v)]`
- - the **state** of system: When we localize our car, we care about only the car's 'position(x)' and 'movement(v)', and they are a set of values. `state = [position(x), velocity(v)]`
  - the **state** gives us all the information we need to form predictions about a car's future location.
 But how to predict(how it changes over time) and how to represent?
 <img src="https://user-images.githubusercontent.com/31917400/40849581-393d5822-65ba-11e8-90d0-dbe5439a8cbd.jpg" />